comp110-lytle/comp110/site/exercises/hello_world.md

 In Trailhead, navigate back to the home page by clicking "Trailhead" in the navigation.

-In VSCode, open the "File Explorer" pane and right-click in the blank space.
-Select "New File" and name the file `ex00_hello_world.py`.
-Double check that the filename exactly matches what is specified here.
-In Trailhead, you will see the your new module appear.
+In VSCode, open the "Explorer" pane.
+Inside the "exercises" folder, you should see a module titled `ex00_hello_world.py`.
+Double click that filename to open and edit it.
+In Trailhead, you should also see this module.
 If you click to open it, you will see that the "module exited without output."
 This is because the file is empty.

-Open the `ex00_hello_world.py` file in VSCode and type the following:
+In the `ex00_hello_world.py` file in VSCode and type the following:

 ```python
 print("Hello, world!")